 - In warmer months, the beer gardens are popular.
 Harpoon, Lord Hobo, and Cisco Brewery all have outdoor seating in the Seaport.

-- A Museum of Ice Cream opened this year!
+- The Boston Museum of Ice Cream is open!
 It’s fun and kitschy, and offers great photo ops.
 There’s a bar at the end for cocktails too.
-Here’s my honest Instagram review:

 North End’s classic delights leave satisfied bellies